Biomedical Laboratory Sciences

 In International Project 3 students will learn to work in the lab in an international setting.

-This project stimulates the student in his/her professional development where internationalization/diversity is a must.
-In addition, the student is stimulated to develop his/her English communication skills.
+This project stimulates the student in their professional development where internationalization/diversity is a must.
+In addition, the student is stimulated to develop their English communication skills.
 During this project the student will perform a next generation sequencing experiment.
 This will start from library prep over sequencing till data analysis.
 This project is in collaboration with the Bright Core facility from the university hospital of Brussels.

 3